-(in thousands) Balance at January 31, 2016 \$ 8,432 Additions based on tax positions related to the current year 117 Reductions for tax positions of prior years, net Reductions for settlements with tax authorities (84) Balance as of May 1, 2016 \$ 8,465
+(in thousands) Balance at January 31, 2016 \$ 8,432 Additions based on tax positions related to the current year 117 Reductions for tax positions of prior years, net Reductions for settlements with tax authorities (84) Balance as of July 31, 2016 \$ 8,465

-The gross unrecognized tax benefit (before federal impact of state items) was \$10.6 million at May 1, 2016 and January 31, 2016, respectively.
-Included in the balance of unrecognized tax benefits at May 1, 2016 and January 31, 2016, is \$8.5 million and \$8.4 million of net tax benefit (after federal impact of state items), respectively, that, if recognized, would impact the effective tax rate, subject to the valuation allowance.
+The gross unrecognized tax benefit (before federal impact of state items) was \$10.6 million at both July 31, 2016 and January 31, 2016.
+Included in the balance of unrecognized tax benefits at July 31, 2016 and January 31, 2016, is \$8.5 million and \$8.4 million of net tax benefit (after federal impact of state items), respectively, that, if recognized, would impact the effective tax rate, subject to the valuation allowance.

-The liability for UTP is reflected within the consolidated balance sheets as follows:
+The liability for UTP is reflected within the condensed consolidated balance sheets as follows:

-(in thousands) Ma y 1, 2016 Janu ary 31, 2016 Deferred tax assets - non-current \$ 7,195 \$ 7,162 Other long-term liabilities 1,270 1,270 Total accrued taxes \$ 8,465 \$ 8,432
+(in thousands) July 31, 2016 January 31, 2016 Deferred tax assets - non-current \$ 7,195 \$ 7,162 Other long-term liabilities 1,270 1,270 Total accrued taxes \$ 8,465 \$ 8,432

-The Company's policy is to include net interest and penalties related to unrecognized tax benefits within the provision for taxes on the consolidated statements of income.
-The Company had approximately \$293,000 of net interest and penalties accrued at May 1, 2016 and January 31, 2016.
+The Company's policy is to include net interest and penalties related to unrecognized tax benefits within the provision for taxes within the unaudited condensed consolidated statements of comprehensive income (loss).
+The Company had approximately \$293,000 of net interest and penalties accrued at July 31, 2016 and January 31, 2016.

-Tax years prior to 2012 (the Company's fiscal year 2013) are generally not subject to examination by the Internal Revenue Service ("IRS") except for items involving tax attributes that have been carried forward to tax years whose statute of limitations remains open.
+Tax years prior to 2012 (the Company's fiscal year 2013) are generally not subject to examination by the U.S. Internal Revenue Service ("IRS") except for items involving tax attributes that have been carried forward to tax years whose statute of limitations remains open.
 The Company is currently under IRS audit for fiscal years 2012 and 2013 and expects to close those audits within the next twelve months.
-The Company's positions are expected to be sufficient to address matters that may arise under examination.
+The Company's reserves for UTP's are expected to be sufficient to address matters that may arise under examination.
 For state returns, the Company is generally not subject to income tax examinations for years prior to 2011 (the Company's fiscal year 2012).
 The Company has a significant tax presence in Switzerland for which Swiss tax filings have been examined through fiscal year 2015.
 The Company is also subject to routine examinations by various foreign tax jurisdictions in which it operates.